Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

 \section{Methodology}

-Consider a stochastic process $\{X_1, \cdots, X_T \}$, governed by time-varying parameters $ \theta_t \in \mathbb{R}^K (0\leq t \leq T)$, and the initial state $x_0 \in \mathbb{R}^D$.
+Consider a stochastic process $\{X_1, \cdots, X_T \}$, governed by time-varying parameters $ \theta_t \in \mathbb{R}^K$, and the initial state $x_0 \in \mathbb{R}^D$.
 In epidemic modeling, $\theta_t$ can represent the effective reproduction number of the virus at a given time, the effective contact rates between individuals belonging to different age groups, the people's degree of short- or long-range mobility, or the effects of time varying policy interventions (e.g. non-pharmaceutical interventions).
 The state $x_t \in \mathbb{R}^D$ includes both the daily prevalence and daily incidence for each compartment of the epidemic model (e.g. number of people that are infectious and number of new infected individuals at time $t$).

 Stochastic simulation uses a mechanistic model $F( \theta ; \xi )$ to simulate the process where the random variable $\xi$ represents the randomness in the simulator.
-Let $\theta :=(x_0, \theta_1, \cdots, \theta_T)$ represent the initial state and all parameters, which correspond to one pandemic scenario.
-For each scenario, we obtain a set of simulation data $\{(x_1, \cdots, x_T)_m\}_{m=1}^M$.
-To enable rapid simulation, we propose a neural latent variable model: Spatiotemporal Neural Process (\ours{}), together with a Bayesian active learning algorithm to proactively query the stochastic simulator, augment the training set and learn a fast surrogate model, as shown in Figure \ref{fig:overview},
+Let $\theta :=(x_0, \theta_1, \cdots, \theta_T)$ represent the initial state and all the parameters over time.
+For each $\theta$, we obtain a different set of simulation data $\{(x_1, \cdots, x_T)_m\}_{m=1}^M$.
+However, realistic large-scale stochastic simulations require the exploration of a large parameter space and are extremely computationally intensive.
+In the following section, we describe the Interactive Neural Process (\ours{}) framework to proactively query the stochastic simulator, generate simulation data, in order to learn a fast surrogate model for rapid simulation.